weewx/weewx/docs/quickstarts/pip.md

 ### Step 2: Provision a new station

-While the first step downloads everything into your local Python source tree, it does not set up a configuration file for your station, nor does it set up the reporting skins.
+While the first step downloads everything into your local Python source tree, it does not set up the configuration specific to your station, nor does it set up the reporting skins.
 That is the job of the next step, which uses the tool `weectl`.

 This step also does not require root privileges.